vippsas/vipps-ecom-api/vipps-ecom-api.md

 By including the [Optional HTTP Headers](#optional-vipps-http-headers) you will make it easier to investigate problems, if anything unexpected happens.
 Partners may re-use the values of the `Vipps-System-Name` and `Vipps-System-Plugin-Name` in the plugins headers if having different values do not make sense.
+Note that the HTTP Headers are mandatory for partners and platforms.

 Here's an example of headers (please refer to the [OpenAPI/Swagger specification](https://vippsas.github.io/vipps-recurring-api/)